Curtis Dickson

-Curtis Dickson (born July 18, 1988) is a Canadian professional lacrosse player who currently plays for the San Diego Seals of the National Lacrosse League.
-Prior to signing with the Seals in August 2022, he played 11 seasons with the Calgary Roughnecks.
+Curtis Dickson (born July 18, 1988) is a Canadian professional lacrosse player who currently plays for the Vancouver Warriors of the National Lacrosse League.
+Dickson previously played for the San Diego Seals and prior to signing with the Seals in August 2022, he also played 11 seasons with the Calgary Roughnecks.
 He has also played for the Chaos Lacrosse Club in the Premier Lacrosse League and Denver Outlaws and New York Lizards in the MLL.

 He was a two-time All-American lacrosse player at University of Delaware from 2007 to 2010, where he served as captain of the 2010 NCAA Tournament Blue Hens team and was a member of the only Final Four team in school history.

 Lacrosse career

 Dickson grew up in Port Coquitlam, British Columbia and honed his lacrosse skills in the Western Lacrosse Association and BC Junior A Lacrosse Leagues, on teams such as the New Westminster Salmonbellies and the Maple Ridge Burrards.

 In 2007, during Delaware's Final Four run, Dickson contributed seven goals and one assist in that year's NCAA Tournament.
 Dickson is among the top 20 all-time in single-season goals scored and career goals scored.
 He completed his college career as the fourth leading scorer and all-time Delaware leader in goals, with 62 goals and 15 assists his senior season.
-He was a finalist for the Tewaaraton Trophy player of the year award in 2010.
+He was a finalist for the Tewaaraton Trophy player of the year award in 2010, and finished among the all time leaders in career goals.

 In 2011, he won the NLL Rookie Of The Year Award.

 Heading into the 2023 NLL season, Inside Lacrosse ranked Dickson the #8 best forward in the NLL.

+On July 11, 2024 Dickson was brought back to Calgary where he spent the first 11 seasons of his career in a trade with San Diego which sent former teammate Zach Currier to the Seals also included was Calgary's 14th overall selection in the 2024 Entry Draft, and Calgary’s second-round selection in the 2026 Entry Draft.
+Calgary also received San Diego's fourth round selection in the 2024 Entry Draft.